 Provide security and facilities to protect Work, [and existing facilities,] and Owner's operations from unauthorized entry, vandalism, or theft.

+[For UIHC projects:] Project sites shall be locked at all times.
+Keyless, electronic door access tied into UIHC’s system is required unless otherwise approved by the Owner.

-[Coordinate with Owner's security program.]
+Access to the project site shall be coordinated with Owner's security program.

 Access: